AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 A cron job is well suited for the following tasks:

 -  They need to happen on a fixed schedule, not continually.
--  The task itself is not especially long, as a running cron job will block a new deployment.
+-  The task itself is not especially long, as a running cron job blocks a new deployment.
 -  Or it is long, but can be easily divided into many small queued tasks.
 -  A delay between when a task is registered and when it actually happens is acceptable.